tifuchs/orGUI/README.rst

 |diffractometer|

 orGUI uses the diffractometer convention by Lohmeier & Vlieg 1993 (`https://doi.org/10.1107/S0021889893004868 <https://doi.org/10.1107/S0021889893004868>`_).
-However, the phi-circle rotates around the y-axis instead of the z-axis!.
+However, the phi-circle rotates around the x-axis instead of the z-axis!.
 The azimuth angle in "machine parameters" rotates the whole diffractometer around the primary beam direction.
 Also theta = -omega.
 (Since at ID31 this rotation is right-handed). xyz in lab frame is: y along beam direction, z along direction defined by azimuth (when azimuth = 90°, z points upwards), x perpendicular to both.